albertodoimo/ACTAM/README.md

 We should like to reiterate the qualitative nature of the algorithm by means of a quote:

 > _Delta E accuracy must be confirmed through the very tool it was meant to
-> remove subjectivity from - a pair of human eyes_.
+> remove subjectivity from: a pair of human eyes_.
 > -- [Reference](http://zschuessler.github.io/DeltaE/learn/)

 ---